 In order to determine whether or not a physician treats environmental illness, I advise checking their practice website.It will often indicate if they treat environmental illness.
 I know that Dr. Dennis has treated many patients who suffered from environmental illness for decades before they received treatment for mold and mycotoxins from him or his like-minded colleagues.
 Those patients all followed similar paths to the patient whose story I shared today.

 It is my observation that patients who adhere to and follow their treatment plan get well and stay well.
 Following all of the Doctor’s instructions is an important part in achieving wellness, especially for mold and mycotoxin illness.
 Diet, nasal rinsing, homeopathic remedies, rest, and dealing with mold on clothes and in their home environment are all required steps to achieving wellness.
 These steps allow the body to metabolize the toxins, so that the immune system can work without the constant assault by from the environmental mold.

 Finally, while these steps may seem costly, when compared to medical procedures and medicine used to diagnose and treat symptoms that often do not get the mold sufferers well, it is a small price to pay.
 The total cost of all of the steps to relieve are often much lower than most insurance deductibles and can be paid for with a Health Spending Account (HSA), which offers a triple tax benefit.
 When the end result is good living and wellness, most patients would see the reward as priceless.

-Please feel free to share your story, make comments, or ask questions.
-I can be reached at email@example.com
+Please feel free to share your story or make comments.

 Cesar Collado is a former pharmaceutical R&D executive, venture capitalist, and seasoned strategy consultant in biotechnology and technology industries in general.
 He currently works as an advisor to multiple technology start-ups and advises several companies that provide healthcare and other services for environmental illness.